BlueBrain/gitlab-pipelines/README.md

 * `SPACK_PACKAGE_COMPILER` (optional): compiler for Spack to use.
 If this is set the leading `%` will be added automatically.
 * `SPACK_PACKAGE_DEPENDENCIES` (optional): additions to the dependencies part of the Spack spec.
-If this is set the leading `^` will be added automatically.
+You should include the leading `^` if you set this.
 * `SPACK_PACKAGE_REF` (optional): which git commit/tag/branch to checkout when
   building the package.
 By default the git commit (`${CI_COMMIT_SHA}`) the pipeline is running on is used.
 If this is set to a non-empty string then any